Mobile Payment Terminal: A Complete Guide for Small Business Owners

 Traditional terminal setup

 Setting up a dedicated handheld terminal follows a predictable sequence.
-Plan for 15-30 minutes of initial configuration.
+Plan for 15 to 30 minutes of initial configuration.

 Tap to Pay with JIM